Accountability

 President's Report

 As I am sure we will all agree, recent years have been difficult years for New Leaf.
-When the Covid-19 pandemic was in full swing, the impact on New Leaf residents and staff was considerable, and not something we will want to see repeated.
+When the Covid-19 pandemic was in full swing, the impact on New Leaf individuals and staff was considerable, and not something we will want to see repeated.
 While there has developed the perception that Covid-19 is over, this is certainly not the case, and we have continued to have outbreaks over the past year.
-Fortunately, New Leaf has become quite experienced with these outbreaks and in each case has been able to bring them under control by adhering to now established procedures.
+Fortunately New Leaf has become quite experienced with these outbreaks and in each case has been able to bring them under control by adhering to now established procedures.

-Some of the difficulties of these last years have renewed awareness of the importance of carefully following all policy and procedures in all areas, particularly where it involves the safety of clients and staff.
+Some of the difficulties of these last years have renewed awareness of the importance of carefully following all policy and procedures in all areas, particularly where it involves the safety of individuals and staff.
 Review of policy and procedures will continue to be an ongoing process to ensure that evolution of the environment at New Leaf.

-With the support from our ED, Colleen, and her staff and from the Board, much upgrading and redesign of functions at New Leaf is under consideration or in progress, with information systems being just an example.
+With the support from our Executive Director, Colleen, and her staff and from the Board, much upgrading and redesign of functions at New Leaf is under consideration or in progress, with information systems being just an example.
 Owing to changes in the Ontario act under which New Leaf exists, the Board has had to complete the ONCA process to ensure that our bylaws comply with most up-to-date requirements.

 The next years will continue to present considerable difficulties, with some considerable threats facing us, including legal liabilities to be resolved, and inadequate funding by our Ministry in view of rising costs making it difficult to avoid a deficit budget.

-So, from the Board of Directors, I want our staff and management to know just how much we admire the job you have done, and continue to do, in these difficult times.
+So from the Board of Directors, I want our staff and management to know just how much we admire the job you have done, and continue to do, in these difficult times.

 Charles C. Dyer